MicrosoftDocs/dynamics365smb-docs/business-central/shopify/walkthrough-setting-up-and-using-shopify.md

 5. Select item *1896-S, Athens Desk* and then follow these steps:

 6. Select the **Variants** action and then add two variants: `PREMIUM, Athens Desk, Premium edition` and `ESSENTIAL, Athens Desk, Essential edition`.
 7. Select the **Marketing Text** action and use the **Draft with Copilot**  to get creative and engaging text.
-If marketing text suggestion is not enabled, just enter: '**Simple stylish design** blends with any ensemble. *Available in two editions.*'.
+If marketing text suggestion isn't enabled, just enter: '**Simple stylish design** blends with any ensemble. *Available in two editions.*'.
 8. Select the **Sales Prices** action and add new prices as shown in the following table:

    |Line|Sales Type|Sales Code|Type|Code|Variant Code<br>(add the field via personalization)|Unit Price|